Panhard 178: Panhard 178B

 In late 1944, a new turret was designed by Fives Lille, the FL1.
 It had a cylindrical "camembert" form allowing for more space to install the larger 75 mm SA 45 L/32 gun.
 The type with the new turret, a new four cylinder engine and the EM3/R61 radio set was named Panhard 178B and taken into production at Firminy; a first order of 150 was made on 5 January 1945 and confirmed on 31 July 1945.
-Before actual manufacture started however, it was decided to fit the smaller 47 mm SA35 gun and a machine gun.
-In total 414 vehicles were manufactured, making for a grand total of Panhard 178 cars of 1143.
+However, before actual manufacture started, it was decided to fit the smaller 47 mm SA35 gun and a machine gun.
+In total, 414 vehicles were manufactured, making for a grand total of 1,143 Panhard 178 cars.
 In contradistinction to this Panhard 178B, older vehicles are sometimes designated Panhard 178"A", though this designation is not contemporary.
 The B-version was used in France and the colonies, such as Syria, Tahiti, Madagascar and Vietnam.
 The last French use was in Djibouti in 1960 by the 15e Escadron Blindé d'Infanterie de Marine; Syria still used the type in February 1964 during the uprising in Damascus.